zuozhenggh/learning-library/oci-library/developer-adoption/labs/streaming-object-storage/intro/intro.md

 ***Encryption and privacy***

 For security, the service provides data encryption both in transit and at rest.
-Streaming is integrated with Identity and Access Management (IAM) for fine-grained access control, as well as Private Endpointsand Vault (KMS) for data privacy.
+Streaming is integrated with Identity and Access Management (IAM) for fine-grained access control, as well as Private Endpoints and Vault (KMS) for data privacy.

 ***Fault tolerance and SLAs***